-It’s no secret that Japan is known for its technological capacity, making it a powerhouse in electronics and technology.
-Japan dominates as one of the leading robotics countries and is home to many major top robotics companies, including big names like Mitsubishi and Kawasaki.
-With the rise of COVID, robots from Japan have become even more useful and in-demand; they assist in medicine, help with cleaning, and even just provide companionship during quarantine.
+It’s no secret that Japan is renowned for its technological prowess, making it a powerhouse in electronics and technology.
+Japan stands out as one of the leading robotics nations and hosts many top robotics companies, including major names like Mitsubishi and Kawasaki.
+With the rise of COVID-19, robots from Japan have become even more useful and in-demand; they assist in medicine, help with cleaning, and even provide companionship during quarantine.

 Robots come in all different shapes, sizes, and functions.
 Here are ten interesting robots from Japan.